 At the northeast corner of the Coyote Loop, you can take Looney Tunes to bypass part of the loop.
 This section you'll skip goes down to the Highway 32 trailhead and climbs back out, so you save a couple of miles (3.6 vs 1.7) and a bit over 250 vertical feet of climbing.

 Looney Tunes is 1.7 miles long.
 The bottom is 1.1 miles from the junction of the trailhead connector with the Coyote Loop, and the top is 2.5 miles uphill from that loop fork.
 The elevation change on Looney Tunes is 400 feet, with a top elevation of 7330 at the Coyote Loop.
-Upper Looney Tunes has been closed due to construction (2023).
-I'm told it will be hooked back up.
+(After being interrupted by golf course construction in 2023, Looney Tunes has been hooked back up.)

 0.0 Trail at downhill end of parking